howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 If we want auth, though, it removes a little _too much_ middleware... more on that later..
 Let's continue:

-We know we're going to want our Rails server to process AJAX requests from external domains, which means we need to enable Cross Origin Resource Sharing, or CORS.
+We know we're going to want our Rails server to process AJAX requests from external domains, which means we need to enable [Cross Origin Resource Sharing], or CORS.
 In the `Gemfile`, comment in the line that says
 `gem 'rack-cors'`
 Then run `bundle install` again.